 Driving school lessons completed: 6 Vehicle: manual transmission (stick shift), dual control Driving school lessons remaining: 4 Vehicle: manual, dual control

 So, here I am very early on Godzilla’s 17th birthday, resting on the corner of Testosterone Lane and Horsepower Road.
 Having two teen boys in the house means a lot of muscle flexing, boundary pushing, and territory marking.
 They wake with teasing exchanges that rapidly morph into the rat-tat-tat of suddenly flared tempers.
 And before long, like […]

 Our second day of vacation in Key West, we Yelped for restaurants not too far away (always a criterion when moody teenagers are in tow), and El Sibonéy came up.
 The rating was good, though not stellar, but the reviews piqued our interest.
 They were resoundingly good.
 We headed out for a late-ish lunch, bellies rumbling, tempers […]

 When I was in my teens, I knew I never wanted to be a teacher.
 My father was a teacher, many of my uncles were teachers, my cousins were teachers, there were teachers everywhere I looked.
 I knew with the certainty of teenagehood that the last profession on Earth I would ever enter would be […]

+What do you do when your 15 year old son comes to you with a problem you can’t solve?
 What do I do?
 I do mental backflips.
 As a mother, I’m always quietly (or sometimes not so quietly) delighted when my teenaged sons decide to confide their deepest thoughts, troubles, and the issues they’re currently wrestling […]